syntaxtrash/node_template/README.md

     ```

 6. **Run the Application**
-    - Finally, run the development server by executing:
+    - Finally, run the development server by executing (make sure you are in the root directory):
       ```bash
       npm run dev
       ```